 [Section 152R inserted by No. 56 of 2010 s.
 26.]

 152S.
-Notice of declaration to be displayed at premises
+Notice of liquor restriction declaration to be displayed at premises

 (1) As soon as practicable after a liquor restriction declaration is made the applicant must cause a notice about the declaration to be displayed at the liquor restricted premises.